JJEII/metaf/README.md

 # metaf v.0.8.0.0
-metaf is a powerful meta/nav editor in an alternate format from that used by the VirindiTank addon to the MMORPG game Asheron's Call. metaf provides full-featured capabilities for editing, and very straightforward bidirectional translation between .met/.nav and .af, with VirindiTank still running the end results.
+metaf is a powerful meta/nav editor in an alternate format to that used by the VirindiTank addon to the MMORPG Asheron's Call. metaf provides full-featured capabilities for editing & straightforward bidirectional translation between .met/.nav and .af, with VirindiTank still running the end results.
 Requires .NET SDK.
 Notepad++ strongly recommended.

 **The necessary files to run metaf are in a zip file in the 'releases' directory.
 Read the text file metafREADME.af that's in there.**